mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 ---

 ## Why We Keep Choosing Pain Over Progress
 Here’s the truth: many of the problems we face in clinical research already have elegant, battle-tested solutions in the wider tech world.
 Data ingestion, workflow automation, secure audit trails — these are not unsolved problems.
-Modern engineering has been tackling them for years, often with open-source or cloud-native tools that are more secure, scalable, and maintainable than what we’re using now.
+Modern engineering has been tackling them for years, if not decades, often with open-source or cloud-native tools that are more secure, scalable, and maintainable than what we’re using now.

 So why don’t we use them?